AMReX-Fluids/IAMR/Docs/sphinx_documentation/source/TimeStep.rst

     \end{eqnarray}

-Addition details are located in the :ref:`BDS section of the AMReX-Hydro docs <amrex_hydro:BDS:BDS Algorithm>` and in the following paper:
+Addition details are located in the :ref:`BDS section of the AMReX-Hydro docs <hydro:BDS:BDS Algorithm>` and in the following paper:

 - *A Three-Dimensional, Unsplut Godunov Method For Scalar Conservation Laws*,
   A. Nonaka, S. May, A. S. Almgren, and J. B. Bell,